silogen/documentation/README.md

-# documentation
+# SiloGen Documentation
-SiloGen public documentation
+The public SiloGen documentation is published from this repository as a web site in Github pages.